YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 You may also want to change the window/tab labels on your terminal emulator on the host to show which machine each session is connected to.

-To make it more realistic (and to reduce the probability of operator error) on each machine, execute :code:`sudo dpkg-reconfigure tzdata` to specify the “local” time zone.
+To make it more realistic (and to reduce the probability of operator error) on each machine, execute :code:`sudo dpkg-reconfigure tzdata` to specify the "local" time zone.

 On each machine, edit :code:`jnlex_env` in each instance and change the line :code:`export ydb_repl_instname=dummy` and the line :code:`export ydb_repl_instance=$ydb_dir/ydb.repl` to an instance file name for that instance.
 For example, on the Santiago instance: